 Geb was the Egyptian god of the Earth.
 He was born from Shu and Tefnut, two of the first gods in the Egyptian creation myth.
 Geb was commonly portrayed laying down with Nut, the sky goddess arched above him.

 One of the most popular or famous deities in Egyptian mythology, Hathor was the goddess of love, beauty and femininity.
 She was often viewed as having cow horns or the head of a cow.

 Horus was a protector of the pharaohs and a god of falcons, skies, and war.
 From his position up high, he could look out over Egypt and protect the kingdom, and more specifically, its rulers.

 Isis was the Egyptian goddess of healing, magic, marriage, and protection.
 She was commonly depicted as having cow horns on her head with a solar disk between them.
 She was important in Egyptian mythology as the mother of Horus.

 Mut was a mother goddess who rose to prominence in the New Kingdom.
 She took on the attributes of several deities.
 She was viewed as a creator / primordial goddess, and was often shown with either vulture or lion features.

 Known in Egyptian mythology as goddess of the sky, Nut was often represented as a cow or as having a human body and the head of a cow.
 Nut was also at times depicted as arching over the sky and heavens over her husband Geb.

-The moon god.
-Took the form of a man with the head of an ibis.
+Thoth was the god of knowledge.
+He was also known as a god of the moon.
+He had the form of a man with the head of an ibis.